 NSG 562.
-ADVANCED LEADERSHIP TOPICS FOR THE NURSE EXECUTIVE THREE CREDITS in heath care leadership.
+ADVANCED LEADERSHIP TOPICS FOR THE NURSE EXECUTIVE THREE CREDITS

+This course synthesizes previously established theory and skill sets to explore select advanced topics in heath care leadership.
 The issues explored will assist the executive nurse in leading a health care organization during times of crisis or conflict as well as prosperity.
 Emphasis is placed on understanding health care as an intricate, dynamic organism which is in continual need of attention.
-Prerequisite: None
+Prerequisite: NSG 560 and 561